daniel19/CSC/README.md

-CSC-4100
+CSC
 ========

-Programming Assignments for Tennessee Technological University class Operating Systems CSC 4100
+Programming Assignments that were assigned from the CSC department at Tennessee Technological University.